zachgibbens/zachgibbens/README.md

 My current focus in my freetime is on **[psychic-octo-engine](https://github.com/zachgibbens/psychic-octo-engine)**, Half split-tunnel VPN, Half Smart DNS.
 Feel Free to checkout all my other projects & see what inspired them too.

+My most recent blog post: This one's a long one.
+I'm trying to keep at least one New Year's Resolution for 2021. https://zach.gibbens.dev/my-march-new-years-resolution-post

 <!--
 **zachgibbens/zachgibbens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.